carl1961/New-GM328A/README.md

 cd  ~/New-GM328A/ComponentTester-1.51m

-(make changes to code  the type) save changes
+(make changes to code)
+save changes
+the type

- type make
+make

-copy these files to  a folder on   computer to copy
+I then make a folder on  computer to copy compiled files too.

 ComponentTester.hex ,   ComponentTester.eep

+ Refresh Windows Explorer

 Point AVRDUDESS to the files  check everything then press Program!